Mahamudul Hasan Kiron: Arambagh KS

 In 2017, Kiron joined Arambagh KS in the Bangladesh Premier League after impressing the club's coach, Maruful Haque.
 He made his competitive debut for the club on 18 January 2018 against Saif Sporting Club during a goalless draw in the 2017–18 Independence Cup.
 He played all 5 games as Arambagh became the surprise champions of the tournament and later went on to establish himself as the club's starting right-back.

 Rahmatganj MFS

 In 2019, Kiron joined Old Dhaka club Rahmatganj MFS.
 On December 12, 2019, Kiron made his competitive debut for the club during a goalless draw with Saif Sporting Club in the 2019 Federation Cup.
-On August 13, 2021, Kiron scored his first professional goal in a 2–0 victory over Chittagong Abahani Limited.
+On August 13, 2021, Kiron scored his first professional goal in a 2–0 victory over Chittagong Abahani.
 Kiron's second season at the club saw him become one of the best-performing full-backs in the league and a fan favorite.
-He was named the club's captain for the 2021–22 season and led them to the 2021 Federation Cup final, which they eventually lost 1–2 to Abahani Limited Dhaka.
+He was named the club's captain for the 2021–22 season and led them to the 2021 Federation Cup final, which they eventually lost 1–2 to Dhaka Abahani.